14shivangi/AWS-java-DB-connector/README.md

-# Integration-JavaCode-RDS-MySQLWorkbench-With-EC2Instance
-To deploy a Java application on an EC2 instance and integrate it with an AWS RDS MySQL database.
-🚀 Java Application Deployment on AWS EC2 with RDS MySQL Integration 📌 Project Objective
+🚀 Java Application Deployment on AWS EC2 with RDS MySQL Integration
+'''
+📌 -Project Objective

 The main objective of this project is to deploy a Java-based web application on an AWS EC2 instance and integrate it with an AWS RDS MySQL database.
 This setup demonstrates a scalable, secure, and cloud-based architecture where the application performs CRUD (Create, Read, Update, Delete) operations on the RDS database.

 Additionally, MySQL Workbench is used locally by developers for remote database management and monitoring, replicating a real-world enterprise environment.
+'''

-📌 Project Description
+📌- Project Description

 This project simulates a real-world enterprise cloud setup where: